 When I began meditating in 1968, I was introduced to the luminous teachings of the Vijnana Bhairava Tantra, which mentions over a hundred doorways in to the inner world.
 A group of geniuses tutored me, and I was shown how meditation is a natural emergence of our longing for freedom and desire to be at home in the universe.
 And I was shown how to make practical techniques out of the teachings that modern people can utilize in their daily lives.
-There is a craft to meditating and to teaching meditation, that I was trained in and have refined and evolved over the past 47 years, in working with all kinds of people in all kinds of contexts.
-This is the knowledge that I want to pass on you. ~ Lorin Roche
+There is a craft to meditating and to teaching meditation, that I was trained in and have refined and evolved over the past 50 years, in working with all kinds of people in all kinds of contexts.
+This is the knowledge that I want to pass on to ou. ~ Lorin Roche

 Learning to be a meditation teacher is deeply enriching, because you practice basic human skills that are useful in every situation: